IBM-Bluemix-Docs/mobilepush/push_step_4_nf_rich.md

 You can enable Rich Media {{site.data.keyword.mobilepushshort}} in iOS 10 and later. {{site.data.keyword.mobilepushshort}} can be sent with Audio, Video, GIFs, and images.

-To set up your application to receive rich push on iOS 10, complete the steps:
+To set up your application to receive rich push notifications on iOS 10, complete the steps:

 1. In Xcode, select **File** > **New** > **Target** > **Notification Service Extension**.
 1. On the method `didReceive()` in the `UNNotificationServiceExtension`, add the code.